Welcoming Customers with Disability

 Forward-thinking organisations are therefore looking for ways to improve their confidence and capability in meeting the needs of the four million Australians with disability, who are people with spending power.

 It contains easily understandable guidance for front line employees, and ways in which businesses can improve their accessibility.
 It is a user-friendly A5 booklet, which can be customised for individual organisations, with your organisation's branding, and information relevant to your sector.
-See more information about the publication.

 - When approaching a customer, be polite, introduce yourself, and ask how you can help.